All Episodes

 I knew I was right.

-I think I'm wrong, but I knew I was right on this.
+Sometimes I'm right even when I think I'm wrong, but I knew I was right on this.

-I when all I had to do was get on a stupid treadmill.
+All I had to do was get on a stupid treadmill.

 Give me a break.

-I know for a f exercise, this guy says it in this book.
+I know for a exercise, this guy says it in this book, cardio aerobic exercise kills everything but the appetite, which is not good if you're trying to lose weight.

-Of course it caused controversy because it's violating everything all these so-called experts have ever said about exercise and weight loss.
+Of course it caused controversy because violating everything all these so-called experts have ever said about exercise and weight loss.

-And then they have an excerpt from the book.
+Then they have an excerpt from the book.

 What if I told you this goal is best accomplished without ever stepping on a treadmill or elliptical machine again?